ngeyen/weather_today/README.md

 - maximum temperature
 - Atmospheric Pressure
 - Humidity

-other features are on the way :)
+Other features are on the way :)